m4rk4lfred/chattest6/README.md

 #IF THIS ERROR OCCUR (SyntaxError: Cannot use import statement outside a module)
 - access the package.json then change the type to this -> "type": "module",

+# RUN THIS NEW LINE IN SQL

+CREATE TABLE uploaded_files (
+  id INT AUTO_INCREMENT PRIMARY KEY, filename VARCHAR(255) NOT NULL, originalname VARCHAR(255) NOT NULL, title VARCHAR(255) NOT NULL, user_id INT NOT NULL, uploaded_at DATETIME DEFAULT CURRENT_TIMESTAMP
+);